Happyr/service-mocking/README.md

         // ...
         self::$client->request(...);
+    }

+    protected function tearDown(): void
+    {
-        // To make sure we dont use affect other tests ServiceMock::resetAll();
+        // To make sure we don't affect other tests ServiceMock::resetAll();
         // You can include the RestoreServiceContainer trait to automatically reset services }